mirai-cmd/mirai-cmd/README.md

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/H6E7CjSrSVWhgEV7E8/giphy.gif" width="200"/>
 </div>
 I'm Prajwal.
 I am a Web Developer and Cybersecurity enthusiast.
 I love computers and technology!!
-I mostly work with MERN stack web development💻 and Cybersecurity🔐 with a focus on red teaming, however I always find learning new technologies an exciting process!!
+I mostly work with MERN stack web development💻 and Cybersecurity🔐 with a focus on offensive security, however I always find learning new technologies an exciting process!!
 I’m currently learning VPS hosting on the cloud ☁️

 When I'm not coding I play video games🎮, watch anime and have an interest in psychology 🧠.
 Also I love playing badminton !!🏸